-The committee recommends a multi-use pavilion that can host picnics, small events, small classes and social groups, etc. The design could reference Solebury architecture and environment with elements such as stone and wood.
-Natural colors such as found in barns, covered bridge, etc. be used on more innovative structures.
+The committee recommends a multi-use pavilion that can host picnics, small events, small classes and social groups, etc. It is suggested that the design make reference to Solebury architecture and environment with elements such as stone and wood.
+Natural colors such as found in barns, covered bridge, etc.